 If there's ever a time to put aside the books and break out the project supplies with the kids, it's Christmas!
 With all of the emphasis on baking, making crafts, decorating, learning the history of Christ's birth, and establishing family traditions, Christmas for homeschoolers is like sitting down to a buffet of children's enrichment.
 Even if you homeschool with academics throughout the month of December, be sure to save some time in the day for some special family projects that will bring the family together and make the season meaningful for your children!

 Visiting with family and friends is the highlight of the holidays for many homeschoolers.
-Unfortunately, before the festivities and merry-making can begin comes a part of the holidays that most families dread – the process of “getting there”!
-Although Thanksgiving, Christmas, and New Year’s are some of the most wonderful, family-filled events of the year, they also usually mean plenty of time in the car.
+Unfortunately, before the festivities and merry-making can begin comes a part of the holidays that most families dread - the process of "getting there"!
+These ideas for filling hours in the car will have your whole family enjoying your travel time.
+Continue reading »

 Family, food, homes, health, friends - without a doubt these blessings are the core of many people's reasons to be thankful during this Thanksgiving season.
 However, homeschoolers have some unique motivations for gratitude that are easy to overlook.
 Take some time this season to reflect on the things you appreciate about homeschooling, and the blessings that homeschooling brings to yourself, your children, and your family.